 10 Innovations That Could Change the Developing World

 The world is changing every day.
-As technology changes the way we live our day-to-day lives, it is fascinating to imagine what the future will bring.
+As technology changes the way we live our day-to-day lives, it is fascinating to imagine what the immediate future will bring.

 Never before in history have new innovations unfolded so quickly from global health to social justice to humanitarian aid, a slew of scientists, technologists, and activists have come together over the last year to create impactful solutions to some of our most pressing problems.